Vernon H. Blackman

 Vernon Herbert Blackman (8 January 1872 – 1 October 1967) was a British botanist who specialised in fungal cytology and plant physiology, described as "one of the chief architects" of 20th-century British plant physiology.
 His research focused on sexual reproduction in fungi, growth in plants, and various practical agricultural topics.

 He was professor of botany at the University of Leeds (1907–11), and then spent the remainder of his career at the Imperial College of Science and Technology, London, as professor of plant physiology and pathology (later plant physiology) (1911–37), director of the Research Institute of Plant Physiology (1913–43), and director of biological sciences and head of botany (1929–37).
 He was an elected fellow of the Royal Society (1913) and served as editor of Annals of Botany (1922–47).

 Early life and education

-Blackman was born in 1872 in Lambeth, London, to Catherine Elizabeth, the daughter of Portland Prison's medical superintendant Charles Maynard Frost, and Frederick Blackman, a doctor.
+Blackman was born in 1872 in Lambeth, London, to Catherine Elizabeth, the daughter of Portland Prison's medical superintendent Charles Maynard Frost, and Frederick Blackman, a doctor.
 He was a middle child in a large family, with the plant physiologist Frederick Frost Blackman being the elder of his two older brothers.
 V. H. Blackman was educated at the City of London School and King's College School.
 In 1889, he started preclinical medical training at the medical school of St Bartholomew's Hospital, but decided against becoming a doctor, and in 1892 followed his older brothers to St John's College, Cambridge.
 There he read natural sciences, specialising in botany, and graduated in 1895.
 Among his lecturers was Francis Darwin on plant physiology.